 If you will choose “I don’t have a domain name”, you will be able to create sub-domain on one of free YunoHost domains.
 The DNS zone records in such case would be created automatically.

 If you will add your own domain, you should create DNS zone records for it.
 To know what records you should use, open the “DNS configuration” option, that will provide you with list of records needed.

-YunoHost template also has Let’s Encrypt included that can generate free SSL certificate for your domain.
-For certificate to be issue, choose second highlighted option in the screenshot above – “SSL certificate“.
-By default, the domains will be using self-signed certificate, however you could generate new one by choosing “Install a Let’s Encrypt certificate” option.
+YunoHost template also has Let’s Encrypt included that can generate a free SSL certificate for your domain.
+For the certificate to be an issue, choose the second highlighted option in the screenshot above – “SSL certificate“.
+By default, the domains will be using self-signed certificate, however, you could generate a new one by choosing “Install a Let’s Encrypt certificate” option.
 The only requirement for this is that the domain would be pointed to the VPS IP.

 5. Installing needed applications